Aaron Paul: Career

 In 2013, he was featured on Zen Freeman's dance song, "Dance Bitch".
 He made a surprise appearance on Saturday Night Lives 39th season opener as "meth nephew", a relative of Bobby Moynihan's popular "drunk uncle" character.
 In 2014, Paul starred in Need for Speed, as a street racer recently released from prison who takes revenge on a wealthy business associate.
 Paul stars alongside Juliette Lewis in the family drama Hellion, as the drunken father of two young vandals.
 Also in 2014, he co-starred in the biblical epic Exodus: Gods and Kings, portraying the Hebrew prophet Joshua.

-Paul was a cast member on the animated Netflix series BoJack Horseman.
+Paul was a cast member on the animated Netflix series BoJack Horseman portraying Todd Chavez.
 He appeared on WWE Raw to promote Need for Speed, by entering the arena in a sports car with Dolph Ziggler, providing commentary for Ziggler's match against Alberto Del Rio, and helping Ziggler win by distracting Del Rio.
 In 2016, Paul played the young Louis Drax's father who becomes the focus of a criminal investigation after his son has a near-fatal fall in The 9th Life of Louis Drax, a supernatural thriller based on a book of the same name.

 In 2016, Paul began playing Eddie Lane, a man who in a life crisis joins a cult but subsequently questions his faith, in the Hulu series The Path.
 That same year, Paul voiced the main protagonist, Nyx Ulric, in Kingsglaive: Final Fantasy XV.